uktcmtt/mh-interview-project/readme.md

 1. Create a single-page app to display and manage profile listings.
 Use the sample app from this repository as a starting point.

 1. Please refer to the provided designs and the requirements below for details.
-Designs can be accessed in Zeplin.
-You will be required you to create a free account at Zeplin and receive an invite from us to access the project.
+Designs can be accessed in Zeplin - we will send you an invite to access the project.
+You will need you to create a free account at Zeplin, if you don't have one.

-1. Zeplin:
 	1. You will receive an email to the Zeplin project containing the project designs and assetts.

 	1. In Zeplin you can: